What to Do When Someone Dies: Complete UK Step-by-Step Checklist (2026)

 Types of funeral

-The main options are: a traditional funeral with a service (average cost around £4,000 to £5,000 in 2026), a direct cremation with no service (from around £900 to £1,500), a woodland or green burial, or a DIY funeral organised without a funeral director.
+The main options are: a traditional funeral with a service (averaging £4,510 in the SunLife Cost of Dying Report 2026), a direct cremation with no service (from around £1,095, with a UK average of £1,628), a woodland or green burial, or a DIY funeral organised without a funeral director.
 You should check whether the person left any wishes about their funeral, either in their will, a pre-paid funeral plan, or informally with family.
 Our funeral options guide explains every type in detail.

 Paying for the funeral